cezarpauna/TestRepoCreation/README.md

 - Cold Brew
 - Pastries

-## Features
-- Stylish and user-friendly interface
-- Responsive design for mobile and desktop

 ## Getting Started
-To run this app locally:
+To run this application locally:
 1. Clone the repository.
-2. Install the dependencies with `npm install`.
+2. Navigate to the project directory.
+3. Run `npm install` to install dependencies.
-3. Start the development server with `npm start`.
+4. Start the local server with `npm start`.

-Enjoy your visit! ☕
+## License
+This project is licensed under the MIT License.